luavixen/sillybot/doc/about-sillyexchange.md

 - maximum of 200 shares bought or sold per request/action
 - maximum of 600 requests per minute

-if you're writing a bot, make sure to keep these limits in mind!
+if you're writing a bot, make sure to keep these limits in mind... once you go astronomical you'll start to hit them HARD!